Chapter 27:

 Rebecca had a small hope when the Demon Emperor had taken over her home that maybe he wouldn’t be as cruel as her parents had been and that Castle Kelsey might become a slightly safer place for her and the servants.

-At the cost of her freedom and the servant’s safety, Rebecca had to bear witness to the crimes that the Demon Emperor would commit and she wouldn’t be able to stop them.
+At the cost of her freedom and in order to protect the servants, Rebecca had to bear witness to the crimes that the Demon Emperor would commit and she wouldn’t be able to stop them.

 She could’ve tried telling someone about him and his plans, or maybe have a servant leak the information in Stonefall, but she knew it wouldn’t be of any use.